|Teepee Gas Stations & Restaurants (page 2)|

 Kramer's Wigwam was built as a gas station and café in the 1930s.
 There was an apartment on the second floor.
 It was a Conoco station and later a Standard Oil station.
 The business was later named the Wigwam Café.
 It operated until the 1960s.
 In 1973, the building was moved during highway expansion.
 In 1988, it reopened as an art gallery.
 Since 1998, it has housed Big Lodge Espresso.
 For more, see these websites: 1 and 2. [third photo thanks Mack Lundy Jr.] [map]

-The Teepee in Separ is located at Bowlin's Continental Divide Historical Trading Post which is a gas station and convenience/souvenir store. [map]
+The Teepee in Separ is located at Bowlin's Continental Divide Historical Trading Post which is a gas station and convenience/souvenir store.
+This photo is from 2012.
+The teepee was repainted around 2020. [map]

 |The Wigwams now houses the Jasper Historical Museum.
 At one time, there were Gulf gas pumps in front of the building.
 Evidently, it housed a restaurant, museum, and gas station originally.
 It was probably built in the 1920s or 1930s.
 For more, see this website. [map]|